Methods of Financing Your Business

 When lending on a medium to long-term basis, credit institutions tend to focus on the 'earning power' of your business over a period of years.
 Therefore, to obtain long-term loans, your business plan must convince lenders of the viability and profitability of your business venture over time.
 If the loan is given to a limited business (corporation), the lender may require your personal guarantee - if the business cannot repay the loan, you will be personally liable.

 This federal government program supports term debt financing to small businesses.
 The program is administered by many lending institutions to which you can apply.
 Talk to your lending institution to see if you qualify for a business loan under the terms and conditions of this program.

-Check out our seasonal Guest Advisor Program.
+Also, watch for our seasonal Guest Advisor Program.
 You can speak to financial representatives, lawyers, accountants, business management consultants, and business coaches.